wareya/BBAE/src/design.md

 not i  // produces 1i8 for 0, 0i8 otherwise.
 bool i // produces 0i8 for 0, 1i8 otherwise.

-addf f f // f and f must be of the same type subf f f mulf f f divf f f remf f f
+fadd f f // f and f must be of the same type fsub f f fmul f f fdiv f f frem f f

 trim <type> i // cast integer to given type, which must be the same size or smaller. bitwise truncation, trims away any higher bits. qext <type> i // quick extend integer into the given type, which must be the same size or larger. any new bits contain arbitrary but not-undefined, not-poison data.